 Deciding on the most beneficial key performance indicators for your efforts depends on the objectives of your roofing company.
 For roofers, lead generation and sales conversions drive your business, so key performance indicators of those data fields are the most helpful.

-Properly attributing those metrics is important for the proper usage of key performance indicators.
+Properly attributing those metrics is vital for adequately using key performance indicators.
 Roofing Webmasters has been marketing on behalf of roofers for years, so we know what the best KPIs are for this industry.

 Some of the most informative KPIs are: